yaalyy/Unlock-NetEaseMusic/README.md

 # Unlock-NetEaseMusic
+### Issue encountered: Login May be intercepted by CAPTCHA, so the script may not working
 Use the Chrome extension NetEaseMusicWorld+ to unlock overseas NetEase Music access.

 It's run by Github Actions, so no self-hosted server is needed.